kamaravichow/blogger-client-android/README.md

 A basic android application that helps you retrive and show data from your blog made using blogger.

-⚠️ This example is outdated.
-I recommend you to try material client : https://github.com/kamaravichow/material-blogger-client-android
+⚠️ **This example is outdated .
+I recommend you to try material client : https://github.com/kamaravichow/material-blogger-client-android**

 ### Requirements :